vacnex/VX5-591G-OpenCore/README.md

 To dual boot mac and windows there are 2 ways:

-- Bless Override
+#### Bless Override

-  First you should change `\EFI\Microsoft\Boot\bootmgfw.efi` to `\EFI\Microsoft\Boot\bootmgfw-orig.efi` Then in your config.plist at `Misc/BlessOverridedd` add new child `\EFI\Microsoft\Boot\bootmgfw-orig.efi` Then reboot you shuold see your EFI partition appear, but you can not rename this entry.
+- First you should change `\EFI\Microsoft\Boot\bootmgfw.efi` to `\EFI\Microsoft\Boot\bootmgfw-orig.efi`

+- Then in your config.plist at `Misc/BlessOverridedd` add new child `\EFI\Microsoft\Boot\bootmgfw-orig.efi`

+- Then reboot you should see your EFI partition appear, but you can not rename this entry.

-- Add custom Windows 10 entry
+#### Add custom Windows 10 entry

-  First you should add `OpenShell.efi` in your `OC\driver` and add it to `config.plist` to find Pciroot Boot Into OpenCore and Select `OpenShell.efi`, you’ll be Greeted with Screen like this (image from another one).
+- First you should add `OpenShell.efi` in your `OC\driver` and add it to `config.plist` to find Pciroot

+- Boot Into OpenCore and Select `OpenShell.efi`, you’ll be Greeted with Screen like this (image from another one).

 ![openshell](https://preview.redd.it/am2ilw28p7251.png?width=946&format=png&auto=webp&s=123cdc6fc67da00a2818bac4c226196d0d4f2f39)

-  Select your EFI Partition (The first entry of your boot drive.
+- Select your EFI Partition (The first entry of your boot drive.
 In my case it FS0:, the first ssd entry)

-  Enter `map > \map_table.txt` to save your drive map data.
+- Enter `map > \map_table.txt` to save your drive map data.
 Remember which FS drive your EFI is!

-  Now exit from OpenShell and boot Mac OS.
+- Now exit from OpenShell and boot Mac OS.

-  Get into your EFI drive (I'm assuming you're old hat at this by now) and open map_table.txt Note the device string that identifies your EFI drive.
+- Get into your EFI drive (I'm assuming you're old hat at this by now) and open map_table.txt Note the device string that identifies your EFI drive.

 ![map_table](https://i.imgur.com/uQb3YTx.png)

-  Edit your `config.plist` file with the following changes:
+- Edit your `config.plist` file with the following changes:

-  At `Misc -> Entries` create a new item with the following:
+- At `Misc -> Entries` create a new item with the following:

   |Key|Type|Value|
   |---|---|---|